marksimmons2288/level3-week3-react/README.md

 ## Day 3 - Small Homework
 - Beatify the UI

-## Day 4 - Implement the HourlyForecastList
+## Day 4 - Implement the HourlyForecastList/ Deploy to git hub pages
 - Beautify the UI